CoolProp/CoolProp/FAQ.md

 1. My enthalpy and entropy values are not the same as what are used in REFPROP, or EES, or ...

-    Values for enthalpy, entropy and internal energy are calculated as *difference* with respect to an arbitrarily chosen reference state.
+    Values for enthalpy, entropy and internal energy are calculated as *differences* with respect to an arbitrarily chosen reference state.
     As a consequence, absolute values may differ hugely between different tools, but the difference between two states should be equal.